TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/best-practices/_index.md

 ## Multi-tenancy

 When purchasing an Enterprise license, consider setting up a multi-tenant environment from the beginning if you plan to add tenants later.
 Switching from a single-tenant to a multi-tenant environment requires a database migration.

+## RDS Auto minor version upgrade

+Enabling the `Auto minor version upgrade` option on AWS RDS results in automatic upgrades of RDS instances to the latest minor version, subject to AWS marking them as auto-upgradeable.
+These upgrades may entail minor downtime. **For precise control over downtime, it's advisable to opt for manual upgrades and disable this option.**